GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    change the PDF transparency level for that item.
 See **-t** for limitations on how to visualize this transparency.

+#.
+GMT now ships with 36 standard color palette tables (CPT), up from 24.

-Here is a list of recent enhancements to specific programs:
+Finally, here is a list of numerous enhancements to individual programs:

+#. :doc:`blockmean` added **-Ep**\ for error propagation and
+   **-Sn** to report the number of data points per block.

 #. :doc:`blockmedian` added **-Er**\ [-]
    to return as last column the record number that gave the median